-To celebrate the upcoming launch of the LandCruiser 300 series, we thought we would share some fun facts with you about the King of the Road and its history!
+To celebrate the history of the LandCruiser and it's evolution into the LC300 today, we thought we would share some fun facts with you about the King of the Road over the years!

 1. The LandCruiser was originally nicknamed the ‘Toyota BJ’.
 Built in 1951 it was quickly named the Toyota Jeep, but thanks to its B-type engine and the original name, the nickname BJ stuck… The Land Cruiser has also had the nicknames, “Moose,” “Pig,” and “Iron Pig” over the years.

 2. The record for the longest drive of all time was done in a LandCruiser by Emil and Liliana Schmid – traveling 741,065 Kms over 30 years... and still counting!

 3. The LandCruiser got 1st & 2nd at the 1996 Dakar (Unmodified Diesel Class) which is the most grueling rally in the world, by traveling 8497Kms over 15 days.